 Buying a rental property isn’t always an easy process.
 To become a landlord, there are a lot of responsibilities you’ll need to check off your to-do list.
 First, you need the right investment property.
-Then you need to qualify for an affordable investment property loan to make the purchase.
+Then you need to qualify for an affordable investment property loan to make the purchase, which isn’t the same thing as a typical small business loan for business.
 But once you complete these initial steps, owning an investment property can potentially give you access to a lot of benefits.

-Learn What Rental Property Mortgage Rates You Qualify For
+See What Rental Property Mortgage Rates You Can Qualify For

-*When you sign up for a free Nav account, you get access to your business and personal credit scores and reports.
-Checking won't hurt your credit scores.
+After you create a Nav account, you’ll get personalized loan options based off of your business and personal credit data.
+Creating a Nav account, won’t hurt your credit scores.

 Perhaps the biggest benefit of owning rental properties is the fact that they can potentially increase your monthly cash flow when you generate rental income.
 The right investment property could also be an asset that appreciates over time.
-Add in the numerous tax benefits you can take advantage of, and it’s easy to see why becoming a landlord is such a popular investment option.
+Add in the numerous tax benefits, and it’s easy to see why becoming a landlord is such a popular investment option.

 Key Differences in Getting a Rental Property Loan vs. Owner-Occupied Loan